noefp/easy_gdb/README.md

 ## Customize file paths

-By default all configuration files contain the default paths used in the Docker container and everything should work without changing any path.
+The configuration file `easyGDB_conf.php`, contains the default paths for every feature and everything should work without changing any path.
 However, it is possible to customize the paths to have your own file organization system.

-`configuration_path.php` contains the path to the project folder (`/var/www/html/egdb_files/egdb_conf`by default).
+The `configuration_path.php` file contains the path to the current project folder (`/var/www/html/egdb_files/egdb_conf` by default).
 The `egdb_files/egdb_conf/easyGDB_conf.php` file contains the project configuration.

 In the file `configuration_path.php` you could change the configuration path to `/abosolute_path_to/egdb_files/egdb_conf`.
 By default it is pointing to `/var/www/html/egdb_files/egdb_conf` where the files will be placed using the docker container and the standard location in a server.

 In the file `egdb_files/egdb_conf/easyGDB_conf.php` it is possible to set the root path where the `easy_db` folder is.
 In the Docker container and usually in a server it would be `/var/www/html`.
 Locally, for example, you could have them in `/home/your_user_name/Desktop/example_db`.

-If you want to use different names for your folders, remember to change the names in the file paths included in `configuration_path.php` and `egdb_files/egdb_conf/easyGDB_conf.php`.
+If you want to use different names for your project folders, remember to change the names in the file paths included in `configuration_path.php` and `egdb_files/egdb_conf/easyGDB_conf.php`.

 For example, for development you could copy the `egdb_files` and rename it to the name of your project, repeating this process as many times as projects you have.
 That way you could manage multiple sites or multiple versions.
-You could easily change between them just commenting the path to all paths but the active one in `configuration_path.php`.
+You could easily change between them just commenting out all the path lines but the active one in `configuration_path.php`.

-    TIP: One way to manage multiple sites is to create a copy of the `egdb_files` folder with its content and add it to the path in the configuration file, writing the new name in the value of the `$egdb_files_folder` variable.
-It is a good practice to always create a copy of the `egdb_files` folder to always keep a reference of the example configuration.
+    TIP: One way to manage multiple sites is to create a copy of the `egdb_files` folder with its content and add it to the `$conf_path` in the configuration file.
+Then, write the new name in the value of the `$egdb_files_folder` variable at `egdb_conf/easyGDB_conf.php`.
+It is a good practice to always create a copy of the `egdb_files` folder to always keep a reference of the example configuration while you can replace the example data with your own data in the active project folder.

 Example of the `configuration_path.php` file: